-The Airspace Office engaged with a number of airlines over the quarter, specifically highlighting the importance of CDO.
-These included new airlines operating to the airport for the first time and those who would benefit from improved performance based upon last quarter's Airline Noise Performance Table.
+The Airspace Office engaged with 10 airlines over the quarter, specifically highlighting the importance of CDO.
+These included new airlines operating to the airport for the first time and our regular airlines who would benefit from improved performance based upon last quarter's Airline Noise Performance Table.